flyingleafe/dqnroute/README.md

 ## 1. Preface: DQNroute

 The original project [DQNroute](https://github.com/flyingleafe/dqnroute) comprises a simulation model for package delivery in computer networks, a simulation model for baggage delivery, and a reinforcement learning approach to learn a single neural network that controls routing in a distributed way.
-This approach is described in [Mukhutdinov, D., Filchenkov, A., Shalyto, A., & Vyatkin, V. (2019).
+This approach is described in [[Mukhutdinov, D., Filchenkov, A., Shalyto, A., & Vyatkin, V. (2019).
 Multi-agent deep learning for simultaneous optimization for time and energy in distributed routing system.
-Future Generation Computer Systems, 94, 587-600](https://www.sciencedirect.com/science/article/pii/S0167739X18309087?casa_token=3O7gKwF4KRAAAAAA:Ia9qKHkdtgvekRjrCL_M7U5jBFpIYCVPMUagJTf88lWfjJrv6D7zNkaJyYIPj9mculdSsbLXYhI).
+Future Generation Computer Systems, 94, 587-600]](https://www.sciencedirect.com/science/article/pii/S0167739X18309087?casa_token=3O7gKwF4KRAAAAAA:Ia9qKHkdtgvekRjrCL_M7U5jBFpIYCVPMUagJTf88lWfjJrv6D7zNkaJyYIPj9mculdSsbLXYhI).
 Beyond this publication, DQNroute is enhanced by using Laplacian Eigenmap embeddings of nodes to be adaptive to the changes in network topology.

 ## 2. Introduction